MileHacker Logo

 Cultural Captures

-• Ask Permission: Always seek permission before taking close-up photos of individuals, especially in markets.
+• Ask Permission: Always seek permission before taking close-portrait photos, especially in markets.

 • Offer a Small Gesture: Sometimes, a small purchase at a market stall or a tip for a street performer is a kind way to say thank you for a photo.